Hakoah Sydney City East FC: History

 In January 1939 a group of Jewish immigrants, who had been playing soccer in Rushcutters Bay each Sunday met to discuss the formation of a soccer club.
 That meeting resulted in the birth of Sydney Hakoah Football Club.
 However, it was not until 1954 that Hakoah was admitted to the Southern League, a semi-professional regional league in New South Wales.
 The team played in distinctive blue and white striped shirts featuring the Magen David badge.

 The club was admitted to the newly created first division of the New South Wales Soccer Federation following the breakaway of a number of clubs from the FIFA associated Soccer Association in 1956/57.

 In 1977, the club's name was changed to Eastern Suburbs Hakoah.
 They were the winner of the first National League, known as the National Soccer League.

 The club's name was again changed to Sydney City in 1978, and the home ground was moved from Wentworth Park to ES Marks Field in a successful year for the club.
 Eddie Thomson became coach in 1979, and together with manager Andrew Lederer led the club through its final years as Australia's most successful club.

 The team included future International Jimmy Cant, Jim Patikas, striker Ken Boden and Australia's most successful goal scorer John Kosmina for the 1980 season.
 They went on to win the 1981, 1982 and 1983 NSL seasons with Australian International striker David Mitchell joining the star-studded club.
-In 1987 Sydney City withdrew mid-season as the most successful club in League history.
+In 1987 Sydney City withdrew mid-season as the most successful club in the league's history.